About Me

 Background

 At Vassar College, I developed my skills in three different disciplines.
-My curious nature predisposed me to the realm of research, where, during my first year, I began conducting chemistry research under the guidance of Dr. Teresa Garrett.
-From then on, I continued scientific research, ranging from biomedical research and therapeutics development at Rutgers University, and completed my senior year studies under Dr. Krystle McLaughlin, working on characterizing a specific family of conjugative plasmids in Staphylococcus aureus.
+My curious nature predisposed me to the realm of biomedical research, where, during my first year, I began conducting chemistry research under the guidance of Dr. Teresa Garrett.
+From then on, I continued scientific research, ranging from microbiology research to therapeutics development at Rutgers University, and completed my senior year studies under Dr. Krystle McLaughlin, working on characterizing a specific family of conjugative plasmids in Staphylococcus aureus.

 In parallel, my history coursework allowed me to explore the colonial entanglements that continue to shape life in the Caribbean.
 I focused specifically on Jamaica’s relationship to British imperialism, examining how colonial legacies persist in educational systems, migration patterns, and identity formation across the Afro-Caribbean diaspora.
 This historical grounding helped me make critical connections between past and present systems of racial domination and continues to inform my approach to educational research.